-Cape Cod is truly a spectacular destination to visit, and it’s home to not only some of the best beach towns in New England, but is packed with culture, stunning scenery, amazing shopping, incredible seafood and so many things to do for everyone.
+Cape Cod is truly a spectacular destination to visit, and it’s home to not only some of the best beach towns in New England, but is packed with culture, stunning scenery, amazing shopping, incredible seafood, and so many things to do for everyone.

 New England Wanderlust contains affiliate links, and is a member of the Amazon Services LLC Associates Program.
 We may earn a commission from any purchases you choose to make from our links, at no additional cost to you.
 For more information, please refer to our Privacy Policy.

-How Many Days Do You Need on Cape Cod?
+How Many Days Do You Need On Cape Cod?

 What Is The Best Town to Stay In When Visiting Cape Cod For The First Time?

-I really don’t think there’s a bad town to stay on Cape Cod, but if this is your first time visiting, it may help you to pick a town that’s centrally located so you can easily access as much of the area as possible.
-Centrally-located towns would be Yarmouth, Dennis, Brewster, Harwich, Chatham and Orleans.
+I also like to recommend the centrally-located towns of Yarmouth, Dennis, Brewster, Harwich, Chatham and Orleans.
 These towns all have plenty of shops and restaurants to visit, beautiful town beaches, and are only 30-60 minutes from the Cape Cod National Seashore beaches.

 Areas I suggest you avoid if it’s your first visit would be Bourne, Hyannis, Falmouth, Mashpee and maybe Provincetown.
 Falmouth and Provincetown are absolutely beautiful, and you’ll see later in this post that I highly suggest visiting Provincetown during your first visit to the Cape.
 But, they’re both pretty far from the rest of the Cape.
 If you want to stay in the most exciting town on Cape Cod, then Provincetown will fit the bill perfectly.